JairItamar19/JairItamar19/README.md

 # Hello, I'm Jair Itamar 👋

 I'm a software developer passionate about creating efficient and elegant solutions.
 I love learning new technologies and applying my knowledge to solve challenging problems.
-Here you can find some of my projects and collaborations.

 ## Languages and Tools: